PrashamanP/Imbalanced-Breast-Cancer-Classification-Using-Federated-Learning/README.md

 The approach leverages EfficientNet-B0 as the foundational model, enhancing its performance through cutting-edge techniques.
 Transfer learning principles are embraced, applying knowledge gained from the ImageNet dataset (as the source domain) to the target domain comprising histopathological images.
 Extensive experimentation on a dataset of 277,524 images demonstrates the superior performance of the proposed framework compared to existing methodologies in the literature.

 Breast cancer remains a significant global health concern, ranking as the second leading cause of cancer-related mortality among women.
 Despite advancements in cancer theragnostic approaches, particularly for the Invasive Ductal Carcinoma (IDC) subtype, breast cancer remains a formidable challenge.
 This project builds upon the proposed solution, employing the transfer learning paradigm to classify histopathological images.

+ ## Conclusion

+The use of EfficientNet proves effective in breast cancer image classification, demonstrating efficiency and accuracy.
+Federated learning with 10 decentralized clients enables collaborative model training without centralizing patient data, enhancing robustness and privacy compliance.

+The integration of parallelism optimizes model efficiency, crucial for scalability in distributed networks.
+EfficientNet surpasses logistic regression in federated learning, capturing intricate hierarchical features.
+In decentralized settings, where data complexity and diversity demand sophistication, EfficientNet excels, making it a preferred choice for breast cancer image classification in federated learning.